rihemebh/.Net-cheat-sheets/Ado.net/README.md

      this will create a migration for you that has 2 methods :

-        - up() contains all the sql commands that create the classes and that changes that you made
+        - up() contains all the sql queries of the changes that you made
         - down() : contains the opposite of the up() method